Agathidium varians

-A very small beetle, which is distinct in appearance.
-Agathidium varians is one of the so called Shiny Fungus Beetles and are seen fairly commonly in Spring.
-Their preferred habitat is on and around tree fungus, but their small size renders them difficult to spot.
-The top two photographs show what was the first Sherwood Forest record of A. varians since 1907, found at Clipstone Old Quarter in late March 2010.
-Our only other encounter with this diminutive species, was on fungi under a fallen log at Market Warsop in early April 2013.
+Beetles of the Genus Agathidium are very small beetles, with a very distinct in appearance.
+Often referred to as Shiny Fungus Beetles, their preferred habitat is on and around tree fungus, but their small size renders them difficult to spot.
+The top two photographs show what was the first Sherwood Forest record of Agathidium varians since 1907, found at Clipstone Old Quarter in late March 2010.
+Our only other encounter with this diminutive species, was on fungi under a fallen log at Market Warsop in early April 2013 and from leaf litter at Misson Carr in April 2023.

 ...